-Urodynamic evaluations offer faster diagnosis for urinary incontinence
+Urodynamic testing for urinary incontinence

-The most sophisticated study is video urodynamics, which offers the most detailed evaluation of a patient experiencing incontinence.
-In this study, the physician will obtain information including uroflow, urine volume, abdominal leak point pressure, and pressure-flow information, among other things.
+Urodynamics studies range from simple uroflow evaluation to more complex studies.
+The most sophisticated study is video urodynamics, which offers a detailed evaluation of the patient who is experiencing incontinence.
+In this study, the physician will obtain information including uroflow, urine volume, abdominal leak point pressure, and pressure-flow information, among others.
 The fluid medium for video urodynamics is radiographic contrast.
-Because of the use of radiographic contrast, video urodynamics studies are expensive and not without risk.
-Patients should talk to their doctors to determine if they are a good candidate for video urodynamics.
+When using radiographic contrast, video urodynamics studies are expensive and not without risk.
+Patients should talk to their doctor about any risks, and to determine if they are a good candidate for video urodynamics.

 Urodynamics testing may be prescribed for patients who have moderate to severe stress or urge incontinence.
 It may also be recommended when the root cause of incontinence cannot be easily determined by other tests.
 In addition, urodynamics testing may be favored it the provider feels that there may be more than one factor causing the incontinence.